Financial Market Roundup

 PERFORMANCE

-Focusing on performance, the S&P 500 fell by 1.3% in February.
-The blue-chip Dow Jones Industrial Average dropped by 1.4% over the month.
-The tech-heavy Nasdaq composite posted losses of 3.9%.
-International stocks posted strong results, with the MSCI Emerging Market Index posting gains of 0.5% in February.
-The MSCI EAFE Index of developed international equities gained 1.9% over the last month.
-Finally, the MSCI All Country World Index of developing and developed market stocks dropped by 0.6% during February.
+Focusing on performance, the S&P 500 fell by 5.6% in March.
+The blue-chip Dow Jones Industrial Average dropped by 4.1% over the month.
+The tech-heavy Nasdaq composite plummeted by 8.1%.
+International stocks posted mixed results, with the MSCI Emerging Market Index posting gains of 0.6% in March.
+The MSCI EAFE Index of developed international equities fell by 0.2% over the last month.
+Finally, the MSCI All Country World Index of developing and developed market stocks dropped by 3.9% during March.

 INTEREST RATES